nrwl/nx-console/README.md

 - [Documentation](https://nx.dev/core-features/integrate-with-editors) - Official documentation with video tutorials
 - [nx.dev](http://nx.dev) - Documentation, Guides and Interactive Tutorials on Nx
+- [Join the community](http://go.nx.dev/community) - Chat about Nx & Nx Console on the official discord server
-- [Learn more about the team at Nrwl](https://nx.app/company) - The team at Nrwl led the development of Nx Console, after working with many Enterprise clients.
+- [Learn more about the team at Nx](https://nx.app/company) - The team at Nx led the development of Nx Console, after working with many Enterprise clients.

 # Contributing